madhu-ibs/mrpfd-gamo-documentation/docs/source/siteconfig.rst

 .. image:: images/selinux-status.JPG

-If Status is **enforcing**,We need to either disable the selinux or set it permissive based on your server
+If Status is **enforcing**, We need to either disable the selinux or set it permissive based on your server

 To temporarily disable the selinux